-Lyme disease testing is ordered when a person has symptoms that suggest they have contracted the disease.
-The preferred test is a blood test to detect the presence of antibodies to the bacterium.
+Lyme disease testing is ordered when someone has signs and symptoms that suggest the person has contracted the disease.
+The preferred test is a blood test to detect the presence of antibodies to the bacteria.
 If a person has central nervous system symptoms, such as meningitis, then testing may be performed on cerebrospinal fluid (CSF).
-The CDC does not recommend Lyme disease testing for people who do not have any symptoms.
+The Centers for Disease Control and Prevention (CDC) does not recommend Lyme disease testing for people who do not have any symptoms.

-- Borrelia burgdorferi IgM and/or IgG antibodies – may also be positive with infections caused by other bacteria similar to B. burgdorferi, such as the bacterium that causes syphilis
+- Borrelia burgdorferi IgM and/or IgG antibodies – may also be positive with infections caused by other bacteria similar to B. burgdorferi, such as the bacteria that cause syphilis